Another Book of Nothing Chapters 10-13:

 … would smell as sweet.

-Sri Ramakrishna Paramahamsa - (Paramahamsa means a ‘great swan’ that is said to be able to sift the milk of truth from its dilution in the waters of earthly existence), said:
+Sri Ramakrishna Paramahamsa - the great saint of of Dakshineshwar near Calcutta in India at the end of the 19th century (Paramahamsa means a ‘great swan’ that is said to be able to sift the milk of truth from its dilution in the waters of earthly existence), said:

 “All religions are but different paths that lead to the same Reality”